bujo1604/BuJo/README.md

-# BuJo - A Productivity Tool Based on the Bullet Journal
+# BuJo

-*Good things come in pairs*
+*A Productivity Tool Based on the Bullet Journal*

 ![This is my image](./public/bujoavatar.gif)